Are Dental Appliances Effective for Overcoming Sleep Apnea?

 * Upper-Airway Stimulation

-Severe apnea patients may undergo a surgical procedure to implant an upper-airway stimulation system.
+Severe sleep apnea patients may undergo a surgical procedure to implant an upper-airway stimulation system.
 The stimulation electrode is placed on the hypoglossal nerve to recruit tongue-protrusion function; the sensing lead is positioned between a person’s internal and external intercostal muscles to detect ventilatory factors.

 * Stimulation Therapy for Apnea Reduction (STAR)